electricimp/impTest/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+_Please note that this is still under development and published for preview purposes only._

 # impTest

 **Electric Imp Test Runner**